Ahmmod097/JavaSolutions/README.md

-# My default branch is master branch.
-Go that branch to see the solution of the problem
+# I change my default branch to master branch from main branch.
+Go that branch to see the solution of the problem.